 To her surprise, Sofia found that her team was incredibly welcoming.
 On her first day, they took her out for lunch and introduced her to everyone in the office.
 They also made an active effort to include her in conversations and invite her to team outings.

-During her first month, Sofia was also paired with a Work Buddy who she could ask for support without feeling uneasy.
+During her first month, Sofia was also paired with a Work Buddy, with whom she could ask for support without feeling uneasy.
 She saw that her colleagues were not just friendly and welcoming to her personally, but they genuinely valued diversity and worked to create an inclusive workplace for everyone.
 This made her feel even more excited and proud to be part of the team.

 As she eased into her role, Sofia realized that the company had a strong culture of belonging.
 Her coworkers came from various backgrounds, and they celebrated each other’s differences.
 The company also had regular diversity and inclusion training sessions, which helped employees understand and appreciate the unique perspectives of their colleagues.